rymaju/code-sync/README.md

 ## Fast Code Sharing for DrRacket

+### WARNING

+This project is very experimental.

+### What this is NOT (yet)

+A Live-Share plugin ala VSCode for DrRacket.
+Its kind of hard to get it to work right, keep things fast, and not break the server.

 ### Features

 - Join a "Room", allowing you to remotely send your code to all other users also connected to the room.